deepimagej/CI-deepimagej-bioimage-io/java_CI_scripts/pending_matrix/readme.md

 ### A tensorflow model
 - Weights are `tensorflow_saved_model_bundle`
 - "10.5281" "zenodo.5749843" "5888237"
+- Has pre- and post-processing

 ### A pytorch model
 - Weights are `torchscript`
 - "10.5281" "zenodo.5874741" "5874742"
+- Has pre-processing

 ## two_models.json
 - Two random models from the collection